-The detector can be configured to have an audible alarm or not when gas levels reach the main alarm set points.
-The alarm will continuously sound - there are no provisions to silence the alarm, gas levels must drop to a safe value for the alarm to stop.
+The detector can be configured to have an audible alarm or not when gas levels reach the alarm set points.
+The alarm will bleep when the pre-alarm level is reached and continuously sound when over the alarm level - there are no provisions to silence the alarm, gas levels must drop to a safe value for the alarm to stop.